zhuxb711/artifacts-size-based-cleanup-action/README.md

 - name: Run cleanup action
   uses: zhuxb711/artifacts-size-based-cleanup-action@v1
   with:
+    token: '<Your Github token>' # Token must be granted access permission with 'workflow' scope
     limit: 1GB # Could also set to 1024MB/512KB/2.5GB or size in bytes
     requestSize: 512MB # Optional.
 Fixed size you want to reserved for the new artifacts.
 Must set 'uploadPaths' or 'requestSize'.
     failOnError: true # Optional.
 Reports failure if meet any exception